seraogianluca/IR2/Marketing/MaketingPlanFinale.md

 Our collaboration with robotic institutes give us the opportunity to release some articles about our software and sensors newest technologies in specialized magazines.

 ### 8.7 Innovation fairs and release events
-We always attend innovation and tehcnology fairs held in Berlin, Barcellona, Milan, Tokio to expand our business and partnerships opportunities.
+We always attend at the innovation and technology fairs held in Berlin, Barcelona, ​​Milan and Tokyo to expand our business and partnership opportunities.

 ## 9. Monthly order forecast

-In the next years the IR2 activity will improve due to the increasing penetration of automation in household appliances and busy lifestyle and rising spending capacity of the population on advanced household equipment’s.
+In the next years the IR2 activity will improve due to the increasing penetration of automation in household appliances, busy lifestyle and rising spending capacity of the population on advanced household equipment’s.

-The overall sales in 2020 will increase due the growing popularity of the new X product line and thanks to the increasing visibility of the brand in the international market, at the same time Sales of the S serie products will slightly decrease.
+The overall sales in 2020 will increase due the growing popularity of the new X product line and thanks to the increasing visibility of the brand in the international market, at the same time sales of the S serie products will slightly decrease.

-### 9.1 2019
+### 9.1 2019 sells

 ![2019](./2019.png)